maxpowersi/APE/README.md

 # ape
-ape (in spanish "Asistente de Pentest Externo"), is a assistant tool for external pentest.
+ape (in spanish "Asistente de Pentest Externo"), is an assistant tool for external pentest.